youngjun-yoo16/Flask-SQL_Injection-Demo/README.md

 # Flask-SQL_Injection-Demo

 This basic Flask blog app was created for the pre-development research at Fasoo.
-I intentionally added a page that can be attacked with SQL injection for the purpose of R&D.
+I intentionally added a page that can be attacked with SQL injection for the purpose of OWASP vulnerabilites.

 ## Skill Stacks